sumcash-project/docs/app/assets/docs/007-PeerAssets.md

 * **Deck spawning transaction**

-Creates a new token at a given Sumcoin address.
+Creates a new token at a given Sumcash address.
 Asset is described by:
 * token name,
 * descriptive metadata,
 * how divisible the token is (number of decimals),